IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 #### Zonal statistics
-Each vegetation index band will be read as as an numerical raster array in order to perform later zonal statistics of selected pixels and we combine through a new column with our ground truth AGB values from the 'samples' data frame
+Each vegetation index band will be read as as an numerical raster array in order to perform later zonal statistics of selected pixels and we combine through a new column with our ground truth AGB values from the `samples` data frame

 In this exercise we will investigate the relation of vegetation indices to above-ground biomass values over study area.
 We will perform multi-linear and random forest machine learning regression models in order to predict the AGB values based on vegetation indices as predictors.